-That said, the elected body and management has diligently taken all influencing factors into account in the preparation of the draft ABP and Budget.
+That said, the elected body and management has diligently taken all influencing factors into account in the preparation of the ABP and Budget.

-The draft program for 2023/2024 will deliver \$3.693m for asset renewals and \$1.134m for new assets with said amounts to be primarily spent on roads, footpaths, stormwater management and open space improvements; all of which is in line with our Infrastructure and Asset Management Plan forecasts.
+The program for 2023/2024 will deliver \$3.523m for asset renewals and \$0.463m for new assets with said amounts to be primarily spent on roads, footpaths, stormwater management and open space improvements; all of which is in line with our Infrastructure and Asset Management Plan forecasts.